Bismuth subsalicylate

-Bismuth subsalicylate, sold generically as pink bismuth and under the brand names Pepto-Bismol and BisBacter, is an antacid medication used to treat temporary discomforts of the stomach and gastrointestinal tract, such as nausea, heartburn, indigestion, upset stomach, and diarrhea.
+Bismuth subsalicylate, sold generically as pink bismuth and under brand names including Pepto-Bismol, Pepti-Calm, and BisBacter, is a medication used to treat temporary discomfort of the stomach and gastrointestinal tract.
+This includes an upset stomach, heartburn, or other similar symptoms.

-Bismuth subsalicylate has the empirical chemical formula C7H5BiO4, and is a colloidal substance obtained by hydrolysis of bismuth salicylate (Bi(C6H4(OH)CO2)3).
+Bismuth subsalicylate has the empirical chemical formula C7H5BiO4 and is obtained by reacting bismuth(III) oxide (Bi2O3) and salicylic acid (HOC6H4COOH).
+Most liquid formulations of bismuth subsalicylate are suspensions and therefore must be shaken before use.

 Medical uses

 As a derivative of salicylic acid, bismuth subsalicylate displays anti-inflammatory and bactericidal action.
 It also acts as an antacid.